sasha-tsepilova/auto_avsr/README.md

 <details open>
   <summary><strong>Note</strong></summary>

 - For lrs3, start by training from scratch on a subset (23h, max duration=4 seconds) at a learning rate of 0.0002 (see [model-zoo](#model-zoo)).
-Then fine-tune on the full set with a learning rate of 0.001.
+Then, fine-tune on the full set with a learning rate of 0.001.
 A script for subset creation is available [here](./preparation/limit_length.py).
-For training new datasets, please refer to [instruction](INSTRUCTION.md).
+Please refer to [instruction](INSTRUCTION.md) for training new datasets.
-- If you want to monitor the training process, customise [logger](https://lightning.ai/docs/pytorch/1.5.8/api_references.html#loggers-api) within `pytorch_lightning.Trainer()`.
+- If you want to monitor the training process, customize [logger](https://lightning.ai/docs/pytorch/1.5.8/api_references.html#loggers-api) within `pytorch_lightning.Trainer()`.
 - To maximize resource utilization, set `data.max_frames` to the largest to fit into your GPU memory.

 </details>